 Yes.
 All BTT sessions are conducted virtually, making the program accessible regardless of location.

-Why content exposure isn't enough on its own:
+Why content exposure is not enough on its own:

-A meta-analysis of educational interventions found that explicit instruction in critical thinking — where reasoning skills are named, modeled, and practiced under feedback — produces meaningful gains, while exposure to challenging content alone does not.
-This is the central finding that BTT is built around.
-A student can move through the most rigorous course load available and still leave high school without having been required, week after week, to construct a thesis, integrate evidence, and defend reasoning under direct challenge.
-That work is what BTT does.
+A student can move through the most rigorous course load available and still leave high school without having been required, week after week, to construct a thesis, integrate evidence, revise reasoning, and defend an argument under direct challenge.
+That work is what BTT is designed to provide.

 The portfolio difference: